cuba-platform/saml-addon/Readme.md

 5. Select the required keystore in the drop-down list of *Keystore* field.
 6. Choose *Default access group* that will be set to new users logged in with this IdP.
 7. Choose *Processing service* to process new users logged in with this IdP.
 8. Fill in the *Service provider identity*.
-This field will be used by IdP to identify SP.
-Example: `cuba-saml-demo`.
+This field will be used by IdP to identify your application.
+For example: `cuba-saml-demo`.
 Then click *Refresh* button.
 Copy the generated XML from the field below and register it in the IdP.
 9. Fill in the *Identity Provider metadata URL* field provided by this IdP.
+Example: `http://idp.ssocircle.com/idp-meta.xml`.
-Example: `http://idp.ssocircle.com/idp-meta.xml` Then click *Refresh* button.
-If the URL is correct and IdP works fine - you will see some XML content below.
+    Then click *Refresh* button.
+If the URL is correct and IdP works OK - you will see some XML content below.
     Another way to specify IdP metadata is to upload an XML file using the corresponding button.
 10. Click *User Creation* checkbox, if you want to create user from information received from IdP in case user does not exist in the application.
 11. Click *Active* checkbox.
 After that the IdP will be shown in the login screen.